 Vera pulled Naren along.

-"Naren I have to show you this."
+"Naren, I must show you this."

 Naren spoke unconsciously like he almost always did.
+His golden eyes meeting the man's grey eye.

 "Freak."